-All pet birds from Mexico, regardless of whether they have ever been in the U.S., must go to federal quarantine for at least 30 days upon entry in the U.S. These pet birds may also only enter the U.S. at certain designated ports.
+All pet birds which did not previously live in the U.S. must go to federal quarantine for at least 30 days upon entry in the U.S. Pet birds may only enter the U.S. at certain designated ports.